IvanDLar/MOVU-Docs/wiki/User Stories.md

 ## **US17 - Sales price display**

-As a user, I want to see the price of sale to the public without having to register
+As a user, I want to see the price of sale to the public without having to register.

 **Validation:**
 When viewing vehicles in the catalog or in an overview on the main page (as featured or promoted models), the retail prices are displayed.

-1. Display of prices without prior registration
+- VA171 Display of prices without prior registration or registration.
-2. Display of prices with registration
+  - FR - Front Page Results
+  - PY - Payments

 **Priority:** Medium